 The financial aid process can be a confusing endeavor.
-The Office of Financial Aid and Scholarships is committed to making the financial aid process as transparent and understandable as possible.
+Student Financial Services is committed to making the financial aid process as transparent and understandable as possible.
 The information listed below will assist students and parents in making sense of the process.
 If you should have further questions, please feel free to contact us.
 All of our pertinent contact information is available on the bottom of this page.

 Most students enrolled at Washington State University qualify for some form of financial aid.
 However, there are a few exceptions.
 In order to receive any state, federal, or institutional aid, you will need to satisfy the following requirements.